Are you wondering how to make your toilet seat higher so you can be more independent in the bathroom?

 Alternatively, you can install a toilet seat riser under your existing toilet seat.
 Toilet seat risers come in heights between 2 and 4 inches and are attached using toilet seat bolts.

 Most models are oval-shaped or round.
-Some toilet seat risers have a hinge that allows them to flip up when not needed.
+Some toilet seat risers have a hinge that allows them to flip up when unnecessary.

 You can choose between toilet seat risers that have handles and ones that don’t.
 Those with handles will offer extra support, making it easier and more convenient to use the bathroom.